Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 - Odds to win the national championship: +100000

-- Georgetown, based on its national championship odds (+100000), ranks significantly better (89th in the country) than it does in our computer ranking (174th).
+- While our computer ranking places Georgetown 174th in the country, the team's national championship odds rank comes in significantly higher, placing it 89th.

-- In terms of their national championship odds, the Hoyas have experienced the -biggest change this season, falling from +30000 at the beginning to +100000.
+- In terms of their national championship odds, the Hoyas have had the -biggest change this season, falling from +30000 at the beginning to +100000.

-- With odds of +100000, Georgetown has been given a 0.1% chance of winning the national championship.
+- The implied probability of Georgetown winning the national championship, based on its +100000 moneyline odds, is 0.1%.

 Check out all the futures bets available at BetMGM!